 - Letter of Sponsorship

 - Loan Approvals

-Once you’ve gathered these documents you can send them to your chosen school who will then take care of the application process for the CoE and will go to the immigration office on your behalf.
+Once you’ve gathered these documents, you can send them to your chosen school, which will take care of the application process for the CoE and go to the immigration office on your behalf.
 If your request is approved, the certificate will be sent to you.
-This may take between 5~8 weeks so it’s integral to do this step as early as possible.
+This may take 5~8 weeks, so doing this step as early as possible is integral.

 3) Pay the School Fees

 This next part is the easiest step.
-If your request for a CoE is approved the school will inform you.
-Before they send the certificate to you they will ask for you to pay the course fees.
-Once the payment has gone through the school will send through the Certificate of Eligibility and a Certificate of Admission to prove that you’re officially enrolled.
+The school will inform you if your request for a CoE is approved.
+Before they send the certificate to you, they will ask you to pay the course fees.
+Once the payment has gone through, the school will send through the Certificate of Eligibility and a Certificate of Admission to prove that you’re officially enrolled.

 4) Gather the rest of the required documents